 The commands so far are adequate to get you started.
 However, Linux is full of other commands that you will find useful as you become more sophisticated and work with a greater assortment of files.

+'''

+!!: repeat the last command

+'''

-! !: repeat the last command !word: repeat the last command that started with word grep: global regular expression print Ex: grep Hello prints the lines of all files that contain the word "Hello"
+! word: repeat the last command that started with word

-: matches any file name Ex: rm .txt removes all files ending with the suffix .txt (dangerous!)
+: matches any file name

+Ex: rm .txt removes all files ending with the suffix .txt (dangerous!)